-First we’ll think about how line movement affects our bets when we already know who we want to bet on.
+First, we’ll think about how the line movement affects our bets when we already know who we want to bet on.
 If you are sure which side you want to back, all you need to worry about is getting the best price or point spread.

 Waiting for the Line to Move